 Sharpen Your Solar Installer Skills And Credentials

-It is critical to gain the skill set required to attract customers and safely design and install solar energy systems.
+Gaining the skill set required to attract customers and safely design and install solar energy systems is critical.
 If one person is fulfilling all of these roles, learning a bit of everything can be challenging.

-Safety protocols: Ensuring a safe worksite is essential.
+• Safety protocols: Ensuring a safe worksite is essential.
 Falls are among the most concerning issues on solar installer job sites because many systems are installed on roofs.
-Therefore, it is essential to follow OSHA standards and use fall prevention measures.
+Therefore, following OSHA standards and using fall prevention measures is essential.

-Sales: If you can’t make sales, running a profitable solar installation company will be nearly impossible.
+• Sales: Running a profitable solar installation company will be nearly impossible if you can't make sales.
 This starts with having effective lead generation strategies and definitely includes closing sales.
 Having an attractive website and marketing materials can assist in this.
 You can seek out 3rd parties who specialize in sales and marketing to potential solar clients to supercharge your efforts.
 In the end, learning how to sell solar in a way your clients gravitate towards and understand will help your business for years to come.

 Make Sure You Have The Necessary Solar Installer Certifications

 Although they vary widely across the U.S., some states have specific licensing requirements for solar installers.
 For example, a C-46 license is required in California, while other states require a licensed electrician to complete solar PV installations.
-Therefore, it is critical to know your state's qualifications before launching your solar installation company.
+Therefore, knowing your state's qualifications is critical before launching your solar installation company.

 Having the appropriate licenses, certifications, and insurance can help earn trust among solar shoppers.
 So, let’s explore some of the solar industry's top certifications.